Email: birdtours [at] sasktel.net

 Whooping Crane and Sandhill Crane Tours Description

 Grain fields near Saskatoon, Saskatchewan, Canada have become the best dependable viewing location in the world to view rare Whooping Cranes, the tallest bird in North America.
 As local birders, we know the best historical places to search for these spectacular birds.
+Join us for a backcountry journey into Whooperland to see these magnificent birds at the best stopover along the Whooper Highway.

 All proceeds support Living Sky Wildlife Rehabilitation charity.